xpqz/dyalog-docs/tools/jenkins/plan21.md

 When v21 is ready for production release:

-1. Generate final PDF/CHM:
+1. Generate final offline documentation:
-   - Run `mkdocs-pdf.yml` from `main` branch
+   - Run the offline build workflow from `main` branch
    - Publish the GitHub release (not draft)

 2. Update Jenkins configuration: